 Spring cleaning to combat my winter blues…

-All of my spring time actions have gotten me into spring cleaning mode now too.
-I realized the other day when I was using my natural bleach alternative that I had never shared my recipe!
+After all of the cleaning I have completed so far, I am deep into spring cleaning mode now.
+I realized the other day when I was cleaning my whites in the laundry, that I have yet to share my natural bleach alternative recipe!
 This recipe is so simple and quick to make, no one has any excuse not to make this!

 Bleach is a highly toxic and dangerous chemical